Well, this essay has been sitting over in the UNhallowed collection for the last decade, but I’m no longer convinced that it needs to be.

 A post on the Lj of the user “sister magpie” has another take on this.
 It is a fine examination of the kind of emotional failures a well-intentioned but isolated old man can make.

-The very last thing Albus is not prone to is Gryffindor-style, rash, unconsidered action.
+The very last thing Albus is prone to is Gryffindor-style, rash, unconsidered action.
 (Except when the author forces it on him, offstage, to move the plot forward.)
-He is every bit as much of an “armchair expert” as his friend Slughorn.
+Left to himself, he is every bit as much of an “armchair expert” as his friend Slughorn.

 And he has been letting things fall through the cracks for decades.
 Important things.
 In fact, matters of life and death.
 And time was running out for him to put things right.
 It is just not possible to read his actions, from his first appearance in HBP on the Dursleys’ doorstep in chapter 3, as anything other than part of an extended process of “putting his affairs in order”.